TFI Cycle Planner

-The National Transport Authority continues to support physical improvements to the walking and cycling environment through its Sustainable Transport Measures Grants Programme. €12.5m was spent on walking and cycling projects in 2011 in the Greater Dublin Area.
+The National Transport Authority continues to support physical improvements to the walking and cycling environment through its Sustainable Transport Measures Grants Programme.

-The National Transport Authority runs a “10 minute Cycle Challenge” every year and a Pedometer Challenge in association with The Irish Heart Foundation.
+The National Transport Authority (NTA) runs a ‘Cycle Challenge’ every year and a ‘Pedometer Challenge.’
 Check out www.smartertravelworkplaces.ie for more information.